hydroper-jet/lang/draftDocuments/0.1.0/design.md

 # Abstract

 Abstract classes and abstract methods are supported.
 Abstract methods allow for exhaustive implementation of an operation across all subclasses of a class.

+# Function bodies

+A function body is allowed to be an expression in `function` definitions and `function` expressions.